Alliance Party of South Carolina: 2024 elections

-Map showing South Carolina ballot access for RFK Jr. in the 2024 presidential election.
+Map showing South Carolina ballot access for Robert F. Kennedy Jr. in the 2024 presidential election.

 On May 31, 2024, the party nominated Independent Robert F. Kennedy, Jr. for president, granting him ballot access in South Carolina.
 The party nominated two additional federal candidates: Michael Bedenbaugh for the South Carolina's 3rd Congressional District seat being vacated by Republican Jeff Duncan, and Joseph Oddo for South Carolina's 6th Congressional District seat against incumbent Democrat Jim Clyburn The party is running two candidates for the South Carolina General Assembly: Sarah Work who ran in 2022, running for State Senate District 15, and Jackie Todd for State House District 8.
 In March, James Albert Pauling filed to run as the party candidate for Marlboro County Sheriff.

 On August 23, 2024, Kennedy suspended his campaign and endorsed Donald Trump.
 The Alliance Party removed Kennedy from the South Carolina ballot on August 27, before the September 3 deadline, resulting in having no presidential candidate at the top of their 2024 ticket.